Causal Learning via Manifold Regularization: Introduction

-In general terms the idea is as follows: Let $\mathbf{X}$ denote the available data and $\Phi$ denote any available knowledge on causal relationships among the variables indexed in $V$ (e.g. based on background knowledge or experimental intervention).
-Then, the causal discovery task amounts to constructing an estimator of the form $\hat{G}(\mathbf{X},\Phi)$, where $\hat{G}$ is a directed graph with vertex set $V$ and edge set $E(\hat{G})$, with $(i,j) \in E(\hat{G})$ corresponding to the claim that variable $i$ has a causal influence on variable $j$ (we make these notions more precise below).
-Let $A(G)$ be the binary adjacency matrix corresponding to the unknown true causal graph $G$.
-The idea is to treat the entries in $A$ as binary ``labels" in a machine learning sense \citep[as in][]{lopez2015}.
-From this point of view, the task of constructing the estimator $\hat{G}(\mathbf{X},\Phi)$ is essentially one of learning the labels $A_{ij}$ given data and some known labels (derived from $\Phi$).
-We treat this task within a semi-supervised learning framework.
+In general terms the idea is as follows: let $\mathcal{D}$ denote the available data and $\Phi$ denote any available knowledge on causal relationships among the variables indexed in $V$ (e.g., based on background knowledge or experimental intervention).
+We view the causal learning task in terms of constructing an estimator of the form $\hat{G}(\mathcal{D},\Phi)$, where $\hat{G}$ is a directed graph with vertex set $V$ and edge set $E(\hat{G})$, with $(i,j) \! \in \!
+E(\hat{G})$ corresponding to the claim that variable $i$ has a causal influence on variable $j$.
+To put this another way: entries in a binary adjacency matrix encoding causal relationships are treated as `labels' in a machine learning sense.
+From this point of view, the task of constructing the estimator $\hat{G}(\mathcal{D},\Phi)$ is essentially one of learning these labels from available data and from any {\it a priori} known labels (derived from $\Phi$).
+Thus, a key difference with respect to a number of existing methods is the nature of the inputs needed: our approach requires causal background information $\Phi$ as an input while several existing methods (such as PC) use only observational data.
+The casual background information $\Phi$ need not be interventional data {\it per se}, but must encode knowledge on some causal relationships in the system (we consider both scenarios in empirical examples below).
+Note also that in our approach the causal status of multiple pairs is coupled via the learning scheme: loosely speaking (see below for technical details), it is the position of a test pair on a classification manifold (relative to other pairs) that determines its status.

-Causal discovery is usually addressed either using explicitly causal approaches \citep[e.g. following][]{pearl2009} or by constraining models using details of the underlying science \citep[e.g. suitable nonlinearities, as in][]{oates2014}.
-In contrast, it may seem crude to attempt to directly learn the causal graph.
-However, we note that the claim that there exists an approach -- based on any modeling framework -- which allows causal discovery using available data and knowledge is equivalent to the claim that there exists an estimator of the form $\hat{G}(\mathbf{X},\Phi)$ which performs well at the labelling task.
-If such an estimator exists, direct learning may be effective.